mapcrafter/mapcrafter/docs/configuration.rst

 for internal representation and therefore should be unique and contain only alphanumeric chars and underscores.

-When you have now your configuration file you can render your worlds with: (see :ref:`command_line_options` for more options and usage)::
+When you have now your configuration file you can render your worlds with (see :ref:`command_line_options` for more options and usage)::

     mapcrafter -c render.conf